 Manarola is distinguished by a particular darker color of the rock : sediments are derived from the action of waves and currents on the coast, derived from the dismantling of rocky cliffs.

 The Cinque Terre villages are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso, with a total population of about 4,000 inhabitants.
-The story told by these villages and the area around them is one of a complex relationship between a not always good nature and requirement of human development.
-The inhabitants of these areas, for thousands of years have worked to make each small strip of land, often overlooking the sea, and disputed wit the rocky soil, arable.
+The story told by these villages and the area around them is one of a complex relationship between a sometimes difficult nature and the requirements of human development.
+The inhabitants of these areas, for thousands of years have worked to make each small strip of land, often overlooking the sea, and disputed with the rocky soil, arable.
 Today, the view offered by the terraces and villages, is one of the most evocative of Italy.

 On this website we use first or third-party tools that store small files (cookie) on your device.
 Cookies are normally used to allow the site to run properly (technical cookies), to generate navigation usage reports (statistics cookies) and to suitable advertise our services/products (profiling cookies).